 How to Drain Transmission Fluid, Transmission fluid is used as a lubricant in different vehicles for the components of transmission to optimize performance.
 There are two types of transmission fluid automatic and manual transmission fluid.
 In vehicles, with automatic transmission, the transmission fluid sometimes also acts as a coolant to maintain vehicle temperature.

-In case of manual cars, the transmission fluid can be either simple plain motor oil or a fluid known as heavyweight hypoid gear oil, whereas the cars with automatic transmission use automatic transmission fluid as the name suggests.
-The transmission fluids can vary from vehicle to vehicle-based on their internal transmission structure.
+In the case of manual cars, the transmission fluid can be either simple plain motor oil or a fluid known as heavyweight hypoid gear oil, whereas the cars with automatic transmission use automatic transmission fluid as the name suggests.
+The transmission fluids can vary from vehicle to vehicle based on their internal transmission structure.